Pawryb91/DataAnalysis_Reports/README.md

 # DataAnalysis_Reports
 Data analysis reports.
-Projects made as part of improving the skills of using data analysis tools (Power BI desktop, SQL, Tableau, Python).
+Projects made as part of improving the skills of using data analysis tools.